jakeswenson/BitBetter/README.md

 ---

-# FAQ: Questions (you might have?)
+# FAQ: Questions you might have.

-I'll work on updates in the next couple weeks, right now, I just wanted something to start with.

-## But why?
-Its open source?
+## Why build a license generator for open source software?

-Yes, bitwarden is great.
-If I didn't care about it i wouldn't be doing this.
-I was bothered that if i want to host bitwarden myself, at my house, for my family to use (with the ability to share access) I would still have to pay a monthly ENTERPRISE organization fee.
+We agree that Bitwarden is great.
+If we didn't care about it then we wouldn't be doing this.
+We believe that if a user wants to host Bitwarden themselves, in their house, for their family to use amd with the ability to share access, they would still have to pay a **monthly** enterprise organization fee.
+When hosting and maintaining the software yourself there is no need to pay for the level of service that an enterprise customer needs.

-To host it myself.
-And maintain it myself.
-Basically WTH was bitwarden doing that I was paying them for?
+Unfortunately, Bitwarden doesn't seem to have any method for receiving donations so we recommend making a one-time donation to your open source project of choice for each BitBetter license you generate if you can afford to do so.

-## You should have reached out to bitwarden
+## Shouldn't you have reached out to Bitwarden to ask them for alternative licensing structures?

-Thanks, good idea.
-And I did.
-Currently they're not focused on solving this issue - yet.
-To be clear i'm totally happy to give them my money.
-Offer a perpetual server license, and i'd pay for it.
-Let me license the server, period.
-Allow an orginzation to have Premium for all users..
-500 seats, let the 500 users in the orginzation have the Premium features too.

-I'm still in the testing/evaluating phase.
-If I am hosting the server/data, let me license the server, period.
-How many licenses does one user need to have...
+In the past we have done so but they were not focused on the type of customer that would want a one-time license and would be happy to sacrifice customer service.
+We believe the features that are currently behind this subscription paywall to be critical ones and believe they should be available to users who can't afford an enterprise payment structure.
+We'd even be happy to see a move towards a Gitlab-like model where premium features are rolled out *first* to the enterprise subscribers before being added to the fully free version.

 # Footnotes

-<a name="#f1"><sup>1</sup></a> If you wish to change this you'll need to change the value that `src/licenseGen/Program.cs` uses for it's `GenerateUserLicense` and `GenerateOrgLicense` calls, but this is really unnecessary as this certificate does not represent any type of security issue.
+<a name="#f1"><sup>1</sup></a> If you wish to change this you'll need to change the value that `src/licenseGen/Program.cs` uses for its `GenerateUserLicense` and `GenerateOrgLicense` calls.
+Remember, this is really unnecessary as this certificate does not represent any type of security-related certificate.

-<a name="#f2"><sup>2</sup></a>This tool build ontop of the `bitbetter/api` container image so make sure you've built that above using the root `./build.sh` script.
+<a name="#f2"><sup>2</sup></a>This tool builds on top of the `bitbetter/api` container image so make sure you've built that above using the root `./build.sh` script.